sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 // ApplicationPrivateSettings\YellowNamespace\YellowOptionsPage\IsDisplayingYellowCommandRaw
 ```

 I have named my term userWantsToSeeIt.
-Also we use the same guid in the command table (.vsct file).
+Also note that we use the same guid in the command table (.vsct file).

 We almost achieved what we have wished for.
-When user changes the options, the visibility of our command changes too.
+When user changes the options, the visibility of the command changes too.
 And command's visibility is now persistent, is not being effected when Visual Studio restarts.
 There is one minor issue left.
-When Visual Studio starts after installing the extension, registry will be empty.
-So the term userWantsToSeeIt will be false since there is no registry value in that path.
-And remember that original option value is stored as string, and always returns true, as long as it is stored.
+When Visual Studio starts for the first time after installing the extension, registry will be empty.
+So the term `userWantsToSeeIt` will be false since there will be no registry value in that path.
+XXXAnd remember that original option value is stored as string, and always returns true, as long as it is stored.

-Declare this field and method to options class
+Declare this field and method in the options class

 ```csharp
 /// Full path into registry for boolean value of IsDisplayingYellowCommand, to be consumed by UI context rule